 - Women’s Dar Party and Dance in Folk songs

 Teej is not any dissimilar name for women of Nepal and northern India.
 It generally falls in late July and August when monsoon rain in Nepal gradually decreases.
-It is the one which is rejoiced by the majority of women worshipping Shiva and Parbati (Hindu God and Goddess).
+It is the one that is rejoiced by the majority of women worshipping Shiva and Parbati (Hindu God and Goddess).

 Fair, Jatras, Lakhe dance (an ancient mask dance), reverence of Shiva, women devotees at various shrines and temples are common sights for visitors.